Skip to content

 The investigations done on a child with a fever should be directed by the severity of the illness and the suspected underlying condition.

 For a child presenting with a simple febrile seizure and who is otherwise well, a careful history and systems examination should reveal the cause.
-A urine sample should be obtained to rule out urinary tract infection.
+A urine sample should be obtained to rule out urinary tract infections.
 Routine blood tests in children with simple febrile seizures are not recommended.

 Consider the following tests in cases with diagnostic uncertainty or when the child appears to be unwell: